The North Wind Whips

-Terán’s principal concern is that the wanton imposition of large-scale development projects on local communities will result in land dispossession, urban poverty and the inexorable degeneration of Zapotec culture.
+Terán’s principal concern is that the wanton imposition of large-scale development projects on local communities will result in land dispossession, urban poverty, and the inexorable degeneration of Zapotec culture.
 He explains that when Zapotec farmers lease their land, they have few alternatives aside from joining the surge of rural-to-urban migration to cities that are already too strained to meet the needs of new arrivals.
-Lacking the training or experience required to compete in the modern economy, they scrape by as manual laborers, gardeners or security guards, often living in cheap apartments on the bleak outskirts of a city.
+Lacking the training or experience required to compete in the modern economy, they scrape by as manual laborers, gardeners, or security guards, often living in cheap apartments on the bleak outskirts of a city.

 “It has already begun,” says Terán.
 “Twenty years ago maybe 80 percent of people in Juchitán spoke Diidxazá.
 Now I’d say it’s more like 50 percent.
 Parents see no value in teaching it to their children any more.
 What’s the use?
 If you want to get a job you need to speak Spanish.”

-Although Terán has said he doesn’t consciously think about language preservation when he writes in Diidxazá, he is keenly aware of its power.
-“Today, to write in an Indigenous language, more than being a political statement, is a heroic act of survival.
+Although Terán has said that he doesn’t consciously think about language preservation when he writes in Diidxazá, he is keenly aware of its power.
+“Today, to write in an indigenous language, more than being a political statement, is a heroic act of survival.
 Survival because writing strengthens and extends the future of a language.
 Heroic because it means pain and suffering before the indolence of many of its own speakers, who forget their responsibility to their mother tongue, owing to their desperate struggle to find the day’s food.”